jdsandahl/my-api-bootstrap/README.md

 This project requires a running MySQL database.

-This can be set up with Docker with a MySQL image by running: (**Make sure to change the name and password!**)
+This can be set up with Docker with a MySQL image by running: (**Make sure to the password to match your DB_PASSWORD!
+You can also name the container more appropriately**)

  ```
  docker run -d -p 3306:3306 --name my_api_mysql -e MYSQL_ROOT_PASSWORD=<YOUR_PASSWORD> mysql
  ```
 - if you don't have Docker or the image see further down ['Installing Docker'](#installing-docker) for instructions.

-Once this is running, you will need to create a database this should be the name used for DB_NAME in your .env file:
+Once this is running, you can manually create a database using the steps below, this should use the same name that has been entered used for DB_NAME in your .env file:
+*Note: the below steps shouldn't be required if using nodemon and the included scripts, as these should create the database automatically from your .env files.
+The steps below are provided should there be an issue*

 ```
  docker exec -it YOUR_APP_NAME bash